heremaps/tin-terrain/README.md

 * Transforms heightmap into a TIN mesh with a given max-error parameter and outputs into `.obj` format
 * Transforms heightmap into tiled TIN mesh for a given zoom range and outputs tiled pyramid into [quantized-mesh-1.0](https://github.com/AnalyticalGraphicsInc/quantized-mesh) terrain format

-## Let us know, what do you think!
+## Let us know what you think!

-You can help us a lot to priorotize issues in tin-terrain if you submit a [short anonymouse survey](https://survey.research-feedback.com/jfe/form/SV_6qVft7VrQfwsDml)
+You can help us a lot to prioritize issues in tin-terrain if you submit a [short anonymous survey](https://survey.research-feedback.com/jfe/form/SV_6qVft7VrQfwsDml)

 ## Installation